abbigaleoutlaw/REU-Summer-2021/README.md

 ![Voter Activity based on Party Affiliation](https://user-images.githubusercontent.com/86391094/124341534-05d95b80-db8b-11eb-9300-6034a3c37442.png)

 The chart below compares the number of Hispanics within each party affiliation and the total number of times Hispanics within each party affiliation have voted.
-Note that Hispanics with Republican Party affiliation have voted a significant amount more with less voters than Hispanic voters with any other party affiliation.
+Note that Hispanics with Republican Party affiliation have voted a significant amount more than Hispanic voters with any other party affiliation.

 | | DEM | NPA | REP | Other(s) |
 | ----- | --- | --- | --- | -------- |